-of their own staff) and the consumption expenditures of their students.11 We begin with a brief account of conventional IO impact analysis.
+The direct spending impact of universities is separated into two categories: the impacts of HEIs' own expenditures on intermediate inputs (including the wages of their own staff) and the consumption expenditures of their students.4 We begin with a brief account of conventional IO impact analysis.
 We then apply this analysis to these two expenditure streams.